visual-layer/fastdup/README.md

          </a>
       </td>
       <td rowspan="4">
          <b>🦖 ONNX Embeddings:</b> Bring your own ONNX model.
-In this example we extract feature vectors of your images using <a href="https://github.com/facebookresearch/dinov2">DINOv2</a> ONNX model.
+In this example we extract feature vectors of your images using <a href="https://github.com/facebookresearch/dinov2">DINOv2</a> model.
 Runs on CPU.
       </td>
       <td align="center" width="80">
          <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/dinov2_notebook.ipynb">